Jumponthemoon/AllWeatherNet/README.md

 ## **Acknowledgements**
-This project is heavily inspired by [EnlightenGAN](https://github.com/VITA-Group/EnlightenGAN).
+This project is inspired by [EnlightenGAN](https://github.com/VITA-Group/EnlightenGAN).
 We greatly appreciate the authors for their outstanding contributions.

 ## **Citation**
 If you find this work useful, please cite: